 One notable example is a collaboration between one of our Foundation Circle members and one of our Fellows.
 Lisa Pinckney of Footprint Foundation and Hal Bowling, Executive Director of LAUNCH: they worked together in 2018 to rethink equitable development in Chattanooga.

 Leveraging their individual networks, they cultivated a two-day accelerator for public and private community stakeholders who are working towards equitable development and improving the ways they resource entrepreneurs and small businesses.
 The program was attended by more than 60 ecosystem players, many of whom were meeting for the first time.
 It’s said that there’s a Chattanooga “pre- and post- BALLE.”
-Thanks to their work, the landscape of funding and economic innovation in Chattanooga has been shifted for the long-term.
+[BALLE is now Common Future] Thanks to their work, the landscape of funding and economic innovation in Chattanooga has been shifted for the long-term.
 We’ve since hosted similar convenings in Little Rock, AK and Clarksdale, MS.

 Where we’re going: